Captain8771/captain8771.github.io/docs/customrpc.md

 And now you can use that in your rich presence!

+### How do timestamps work?

+---

+Timestamps use a Unix Timestamp to track time.
+You can get the current one, and/or generate one for a given date on [unixtimestamp.com](https://www.unixtimestamp.com/)

+*[Unix Timestamp]: The unix time stamp is a way to track time as a running total of seconds.
+This count starts at the Unix Epoch on January 1st, 1970 at UTC.
+Therefore, the unix time stamp is merely the number of seconds between a particular date and the Unix Epoch.

+### My rich presence isn't showing up!

+---

+Try reloading.
+If that doesn't work, see [My question wasn't answered here](#my-question-wasnt-answered-here).

 ### My question wasn't answered here!

 ---

 Send a message in the vencord #support channel asking the question, and (optionally) ping me (Captain#3175) and I'll add the answer.

+Do NOT leave a comment on this page asking for support.
+That isn't what the comments are there for.

 Have a nice day!